-My API Talk at Montgomery County Java User Group in DC18 Aug 2012
+My API Talk at Montgomery County Java User Group in DC

 While out in Washington DC last week I was invited to speak at the Montgomery County Java User Group in Rockville, MD.
 Without much of an understanding of who my audience was I chose to talk about the Building Blocks of a Successful API.